johnny13/hui/README.md

 ## Install hui
 Install is typical of most jQuery projects.
 It's recommended that you include the [Modernizr](http://modernizr.com/) library and a CSS theme file in your header, while jQuery and the hui library are loaded before the closing Body tag, but that is not required.
 If you dont use modernizr, you should include the [html5shiv](https://huementui.s3.amazonaws.com/cdn/html5shiv.js) here for backwards compatibility with older browsers. modernizr includes it already.

 Included in the dist folder are two themes, hui-dark.css or hui-light.css.
 They are a combination of their respective Themes and the hui-x.xx.x.css file.
 Including one of them in your header is all you need to do.
-If you would like to build your own theme, checkout the theme building section of this readme or go here: [hui.huement.com/themes/](http://hui.huement.com/themes/).
+If you would like to build your own theme, checkout [theme building](https://github.com/johnny13/hui#theme-building) go here: [hui.huement.com/themes/](http://hui.huement.com/themes/).

 ```html